 These benefits seem almost too good to be true, yet they are very much part of traditional martial arts training.
 Any child can gain them, provided they stay at it for more than just a few months.
 It takes patience, commitment, and parental support—and it’s well worth it!

 Cuong Nhu Redwood Dojo has offered martial arts training to kids since 1992.
 Classes are taught by chief instructor Lara Tribe-Jones and founder Didi Goodman.
-“Sensei Lara” began training at Redwood Dojo more than 20 years ago when she was eight years old.
-She is now a second degree black belt and shares her life-long passion for martial arts and for teaching with students of all ages.
+“Sensei Lara” began training at Redwood Dojo more than 25 years ago when she was eight years old.
+She is now a third degree black belt and shares her life-long passion for martial arts and for teaching with students of all ages.
 A former Oakland Middle School math teacher, she holds a Masters’ in Education and a California Teaching Credential.
 “Sensei Didi” has been practicing martial arts for more than forty years, and teaching kids for more than thirty.
 She is the author of The Kids’ Karate Workbook: A Take-Home Training Guide for Young Martial Artists, from North Atlantic/Blue Snake Books.

 The Pre-Karate program is built around ten key skills.
 Each class includes discussions about the “word of the day” as well as martial arts skills practice.
 The ten Peewee skills are: